henne90gen/Neon/README.md

         - still WIP
     - functions written in C
         - provides functions that do not exist in available C libraries
-        - for example conversion functions between the different data types
+        - for example conversion functions between the primitive data types

 ## TODO / Ideas

 -   complex types
     -   arrays (multidimensional)
     -   compound types (structs)
+-   strings
+    -   concatenating strings
 -   think about interface definitions
     -   how to create them
     -   how to implement them